-Since the making of art has always been about removing all obstacles between myself and the conceived notion I have never really addressed the process before this.
-It could be that most of my art making skills were picked up outside a conventional art program.
-That is not to say that I have not had the good fortune of learning craft making from some of the most dedicated artists employed by top notch institutions.
-My degree has been in TV/ print production and Business, perhaps that’s the reason that I have not broached the topic of art making in the past.
+This is the first time I am attempting to address the process of making art.
+Perhaps because the making of art has always been about removing all obstacles between myself and the conceived notion.
+It could be that most of my art making skills were picked up outside a conventional art education program.
+That is not to say that I have not had the good fortune of learning craft making from some of the most dedicated artists employed by top notch institutions such as the School of Visual Arts, New York Institute of Technology and The Birla Academy.
+My degree has been in TV/ print production and Business, perhaps that’s the reason I have not broached the topic of art making in the past.

 Meat eating plants are strange in a way.
 Delicate and colorful, these plants are unassuming and yet deadly for the prey that inadvertently steps into their territory.
 Inspired by Siddhartha Mukherjee’s “The Gene” these works are a tribute to the process of evolution.
 The graphic lines of tattoo art are incorporated into “Elements” such as water and fire to celebrate the imprint of life on this planet much like scraping off the outer layer of skin on one’s body to mark it with a statement about the self!